 One of the many great things about living in the Netherlands is the excellent standard of Dutch healthcare, rated as the best in Europe.
-The Netherlands tops the list of 35 countries in the 2015 Euro Health Consumer Index (the ‘industry standard’ of modern healthcare) for the best healthcare services – ahead of large economies such as Switzerland (2), Germany (7) and the UK (14) – and is the only country to consistently place within the top three spots since 2005.
+The Netherlands topped the list of 35 countries in the 2016 Euro Health Consumer Index (the ‘industry standard’ of modern healthcare) for the best healthcare services – ahead of large economies and neighbours such as Switzerland (2), Norway (3), Belgium (4), Germany (7) and the UK (14) – and is the only country to consistently place within the top three spots since 2005.
 According to the report, the Netherlands excels in relatively every healthcare criterion with perhaps only waiting time being something they could slightly improve, although accessibility increased after the country opened 160 primary care centres, open 24 hours per day, 7 days per week.

 In terms of costs, the Dutch statistics office reported in 2017 that Dutch residents spent an annual average of EUR 700 on Dutch healthcare in 2015, in addition to their yearly Dutch health insurance costs of around EUR 1,200.
 The extra costs were mainly due to the excess charge (the threshold which residents must pay before Dutch health insurance applies), dentist fees (which are not covered) and medicine (of which residents now pay an average of 34 percent towards the cost).

-The Netherlands spends around 11.2 percent of GDP on health, plus almost all Dutch doctors speak excellent English, making healthcare in the Netherlands very accessible to foreigners.
+The Netherlands spends more than 10 percent of GDP on health, among the highest in the EU and one of the few countries to spend more than EUR 4.0 thousand per inhabitant.
+Plus almost all Dutch doctors speak excellent English, making healthcare in the Netherlands very accessible to foreigners.
 In most cases, however, some form of health insurance is mandatory to stay in the Netherlands, even temporarily, and required to access Dutch healthcare services.

-International health insurer Bupa Global explains the Dutch healthcare system and what you need to know as a visitor or an expat in the Netherlands.
+In this guide, International health insurer Bupa Global explains the Dutch healthcare system and everything you need to know about accessing healthcare in the Netherlands:

 Healthcare in the Netherlands is covered by four statutory forms of insurance: